SilverPhoenix99/price-aggregator/README.md

 * The requirements specify the 3 symbols to collect, so I implemented a websocket consumer that subscribes to only those symbols, to avoid consuming every symbol, just to discard most of them.
 * Used `Jackson` instead of `kotlinx`.
 * Even though we know the 3 tickets to consume, I've gone with the assumption that the Markets API is needed to retrieve extra information about those tickers, instead of hard-coding them in the application's configuration.
+* Because the requirements don't mention precisions for columns, I've decided to not include them to keep it simple, and continue with the project.
+* I didn't include a generated primary key, preferring to use the market's currencies, again for simplicity.
+In a real-world scenario, I'd use UUID (v4 or v7), or any other method outside the DB, so that DB ids don't become the bottleneck, in case of concurrent inserts.
+Understandable, at the moment, it's not very ergonomic having to do `where (base_currency, quote_currency) = (...)`.

 # Things learned
 * A much cleaner version of the `main` function: although it's possible to move it inside a class, it's much simpler to have it as a top-level function in Kotlin.